-Group companies and business groups/sites have also set up their own diversity- promotion organizations and projects, such as those to help develop women’s careers, in order to enhance initiatives geared to the challenges faced by individual workplaces.
+Group companies and business sites are also advancing diversity management in accordance with their challenges and circumstances.
+To this end, they have set up their own diversity- promotion organizations and projects, such as those to help develop women’s careers, in order to enhance initiatives geared to the challenges faced by individual workplaces.

-In addition to reinforcing existing programs, we will use the Hitachi Group Women’s Career Success Survey to highlight progress with initiatives and outstanding issues in each business unit and to set numerical targets for each unit, strengthening our management commitment.
-We will also boost women’s individual ambitions and morale through programs such as the Hitachi Group Women Leaders’ Meeting, which targets female employees at the supervisory level and above, and the Roundtable Conference with Female Outside Directors.
+To achieve these goals, as well as reinforcing existing programs, we introduced the Hitachi Group Women’s Career Success Survey to highlight progress with initiatives and outstanding issues in each business division and to set numerical targets for each division, strengthening our management commitment.
+We will also boost women’s individual ambitions and morale through programs such as the Hitachi Group Women Leaders’ Meeting and the Roundtable Conference with Female Independent Directors, which support female employees at the supervisory level and above.
 We intend to create an environment where as many women as possible are able to optimize their potential in management positions.